Ekta Nagar–Hazrat Nizamuddin Gujarat Sampark Kranti Express

-The 20945 / 20946 Ekta Nagar–Hazrat Nizamuddin Gujarat Sampark Kranti Express is a Superfast train belonging to Western Railway zone that runs between and in India.
+The 20945 / 20946 Ekta Nagar–Hazrat Nizamuddin SF Express is a Superfast train belonging to Western Railway zone that runs between and in India.
 It is currently being operated with 20945/20946 train numbers on bi-weekly basis.
+It is no more Sampark Kranti.
+Since August 2025, it is a Superfast train.

 Coach composition

 The train has LHB rakes with max speed of 110 kmph.
 The train consists of 22 coaches: